The 7 New Rules of Blogging

 - Look for third-party sites to submit your content.

-- Post links to your content on social media sites and on your Google+ page.
+- Post your content on social media sites.

 Need help with your marketing?
 Call Dalfort Media at 214-458-2290.